developmentseed/warp-resample-profiling/README.md

 - [pygmt.grdproject](https://www.pygmt.org/latest/api/generated/pygmt.grdproject.html#pygmt.grdproject) - [web mercator not amongst supported projections](https://www.pygmt.org/latest/projections/index.html)
 - [verde](https://www.fatiando.org/verde/latest/) - not used for raster -> raster resampling (only points -> raster)

 These methods will be run on the full resolution dataset.
 Nearest neighbor interpolation will be used for the first comparison.
 For simplicity, the amount of time necessary to generate a resampled array and the maximum amount of heap memory allocated will be measured.

-### Planned extensions

-- Compare to results when using a 2x and 4x downsampled versions to better understand the time and memory complexity
-- Compare to results when using a virtual dataset (e.g., VRT, Kerchunk reference file).
-- Compare results when reading from a dataset stored locally versus in cloud object storage.
-- Compare to results when using a cloud-optimized dataset (Zarr).
+We also compare results when using a virtual dataset (e.g., VRT, Kerchunk reference file), when reading from a dataset stored locally versus in cloud object storage, and when using a cloud-optimized dataset (Zarr.)

 ### Possible extensions